Gulshanmathur/weatherly/README.md

-get live weather report from api.
+Get live weather reports from API.
-Pure Vanilla javaScript code.
+Pure Vanilla JavaScript code.
+Technologies used JavaScript and Html.